tksx1227/ft_dprintf/README.md

 ```

 ## Example
-include ft_printf.h and compile your code with libftprintf.a.
+Include ft_printf.h and compile your code with libftprintf.a.

 ```c
 /* main.c */